ProBoards: Ownership and service statistics

-However, according to Techcrunch.com writer Anthony Ha, those numbers have seemingly dropped.
+However, according to TechCrunch writer Anthony Ha, those numbers have seemingly dropped as of 2014.
 In an interview, founder/owner Patrick Clinger stated "ProBoards has been used to create 3.5 million forums", but about 1.2 million of them are still active (i.e. resulting in the occasional page view).

+In October 2021, ProBoards was purchased by internet company VerticalScope Holdings a company specializing in online communities and digital media.
+Following the acquisition, Patrick Clinger and the ProBoards team joined VerticalScope to continue developing the platform.

 Software history

 Proboards is coded in Perl, a popular programming language with web developers.
 Previously, due to the remotely hosted nature of the service, users could not modify the software directly as with some forum systems, but some customisation was possible through the use of CSS or JavaScript codes.
 With the release of v.5, however, ProBoards gives Administrators and certain other members access to the HTML and CSS of the webpage, for easier coding purposes.